bright/new-www/content/blog/eye-on i.md

 Similar to the misconceptions about the `<b>` tag, there’s also a common misunderstanding surrounding the `<i>` tag, which goes like this:

-> *The ‘i’ tag isn’t semantic, it just applies italic styling to text*
+> *The ‘i’ tag isn’t semantic, it just applies italic styling to text.*

 As with many myths, there’s a kernel of truth here.
 By default, the `<i>` tag does apply italic styling to the text it wraps.
 Historically, that was indeed its primary purpose.
 According to [HTML4 Specs](https://www.w3.org/TR/html401/present/graphics.html#edef-I), role of the `<i>` tag is specified as:

-> Renders as italic text style
+> Renders as italic text style.

 and it is group under “Font style elements” (same as 'b' from one of the previous myths).